Florida International University: Organization and administration

 FIU belongs to the 12-campus State University System of Florida and is one of Florida's primary graduate research universities, awarding over 3,400 graduate and professional degrees annually.
 It offers 191 programs of study with more than 280 majors in 23 colleges and schools.
-FIU offers many graduate programs, including architecture, business administration, engineering, law, and medicine, offering 81 master's degrees, 34 doctoral degrees, and 3 professional degrees.
+FIU offers many graduate programs, including architecture, business administration, engineering, law, and medicine, offering 81 master's degrees, 34 doctoral degrees, and three professional degrees.

 Student government

-The Student Government Association presides over and funds the over 300 student clubs, organizations, and honor societies at the university and has an annual operating budget of about $20 million.
+The Student Government Association presides over and funds the over 300 student clubs, organizations, and honor societies at the university, and has an annual operating budget of about $20 million.
 The Student Government Association is split into three branches.
-The Executive branch consists of the Student Body President and Vice President, who are chosen in a university-wide election, and well as the Governor of the Biscayne Bay Campus, who is chosen in an election of students pertaining to that campus.
-The Executive branch also contains the Cabinet of the Student Body President.
-The Legislative branch consists of the Student Body Senate.
-The Judicial branch consists of the Supreme Court.
-The Student Body President serves as a member of the FIU Board of Trustees, while the Student Body Vice President serves as a member of the FIU Foundation's Board of Directors.
+The executive branch consists of the student body president and vice president, who are chosen in a university-wide election, as well as the governor of the Biscayne Bay Campus, who is chosen in an election of students pertaining to that campus.
+The executive branch also contains the cabinet.
+The legislative branch consists of the Student Body Senate.
+The judicial branch consists of the Supreme Court.
+The student body president serves as a member of the FIU Board of Trustees, while the student body vice president serves as a member of the FIU Foundation's board of directors.

-The Student Government oversees several Agencies which provide programming to the student body: the Homecoming Council, the Student Programming Council, Panther Power, and the Registered Student Organizations Council, which is responsible for registering the over 300 student organizations and distributing funding allocated by the Student Government.
-Panther Power is the student spirit group, and it can be seen in all FIU athletic events alongside the Band, the Dazzlers dance team, and the cheerleaders.
-In addition, the Student Government oversees several Bureaus which provide community for identity groups on campus, including the Black Student Union and the Pride Student Union.
+The Student Government oversees several agencies which provide programming to the student body: the Homecoming Council, the Student Programming Council, Panther Power, and the Registered Student Organizations Council, which is responsible for registering the over 300 student organizations and distributing funding allocated by the Student Government.
+Panther Power is the student spirit group, and it can be seen in all FIU athletic events alongside the band, the Dazzlers dance team, and the cheerleaders.
+In addition, the Student Government oversees several bureaus which provide community for identity groups on campus, including the Black Student Union and the Pride Student Union.